Stratio/cassandra-lucene-index/examples/spark/README.rst

 Match query
 +++++++++++

-This example calculates the mean temp of sensors with sensor_type match "plane"
+This example calculates the mean temperature of sensors with sensor_type match "plane".

 From terminal: